 The actual data destruction certificate differs based on the company doing the work.
 However, most follow the template set below.
 The National Institute of Standards and Technology (NIST) provides a framework for best practices in media and data destruction.

-The certificate typically contains the person and provider performing the service, information about the type of media being destroyed, a section on the type of the destruction, and its final destination.
+The certificate typically contains the person and provider performing the service, information about the type of media they’re destroying, a section on the type of destruction, and its final destination.
 There will also be a section for signatures for confirmation of the transfer.

-While NIST and other organizations provide a framework and best practices, there’s no agency that provides certification for data destruction.
-A data destruction certificate does provide protection against liability and peace of mind, but a company should also make sure the data destruction provider is trusted and legitimate.
+While NIST and other organizations provide a framework and best practices, no agency provides certification for data destruction.
+A data destruction certificate does protect against liability and peace of mind, but a company should also make sure the data destruction provider is trustworthy and legitimate.
 Electronics Recycling Finder helps with that.

 How Data Gets Destroyed